 I thought my life would be over

-The cancer came back in 2008.
+The cancer came back two years later.
 At that time, many things changed in my personal life, too: My son moved out, the house was too big for me, and I was no longer fit enough to work full-time, so I reduced my working hours.
 All this put a lot of strain on me.

 In the first operation, quite a few lymph nodes were removed from my armpits.
 This makes my arms hurt time and again.
-In the fall of 2008 I had a second operation, where one of my breasts was removed, and I coped quite well with that.
+Then I had a second operation, where one of my breasts was removed, and I coped quite well with that.

 At my next appointment, my gynecologist told me that I had metastases in my pelvis.
 I was flabbergasted.
 I hadn’t felt a thing!
 I had only had some symptoms in my shoulder, and my orthopedist said that they were caused by a jammed tendon.
 Again, many tests were done and the news got worse and worse: metastases in my pelvis, my spine, my chest wall, my shoulder.
 I felt paralyzed.
 I asked the doctor whether there was anything at all she could still do for me.
 I thought I would need a wheelchair, and that my life would be over then.
 The doctor smiled at me and said: “We can get this situation back under control.”